OleksandraYankovska/project_python_adidas_sales/README.md

 It contains 9652 rows and 14 Columns in total.

 An analysis and visualization of this data was made using the following Python libraries:
-- pandas, numpy, seaborn, matplotlib.pyplot, plotly.express
+- Pandas, NumPy, Seaborn, Matplotlib